Academic Grievance Procedure

 Protection Against Improper Disclosures: Information about students' views, beliefs, and political associations which professors acquire in the course of their work as instructors, advisers, and counselors should be considered confidential.
 Protection against improper disclosures is a serious professional obligation.
 Evaluations of ability and character may be provided under appropriate circumstances.

 Disagreements between students and instructors are frequently resolved on an informal basis.
-However, the college is obligated to provide formal avenues for appeal of grades or academic conduct of an instructor.
+However, the College is obligated to provide formal avenues for appeal of grades or academic conduct of an instructor.
 In fact, these formal procedures are not intended to replace informal channels, and every attempt should be made to explore these avenues prior to escalating to more formalized procedures.
 The procedures described are purposefully general, rather than detailed, to insure flexibility for both the student and the instructor in pursuing and/or defending the grievance.
 Rather than listing specific time limits, it is assumed that reasonable efforts will be made to expedite the process.

 These procedures in no way reduce the traditional responsibility and authority of faculty members in establishing academic standards and procedures for their courses.

-- The student with a concern should make the complaint to the instructor within twenty (20) calendar days of the condition on which the dispute is For due cause, the Vice President for Academic Affairs may extend this time requirement.
+- The student with a concern should make the complaint to the instructor within twenty (20) calendar days of the condition on which the dispute is based.
+For due cause, the Vice President for Academic Affairs may extend this time requirement.
 The student and the faculty member should attempt to resolve the difference informally and in a manner acceptable to both.

-- If, after this procedure, the student is still dissatisfied, the student should contact the appropriate department chairperson and then the Vice President for Academic Affairs concerning the As soon as possible or practical, the Vice President for Academic Affairs (or his/her designee) shall work as a mediator with the student, the instructor, and, if necessary, the appropriate Department Chairperson to attempt to resolve the complaint.
+- If, after this procedure, the student is still dissatisfied, the student should contact the appropriate department chairperson and then the Vice President for Academic Affairs concerning the issue.
+As soon as possible or practical, the Vice President for Academic Affairs (or his/her designee) shall work as a mediator with the student, the instructor, and, if necessary, the appropriate Department Chairperson to attempt to resolve the complaint.

-- If the complaint is resolved, a written confirmation of resolution will be filed in the Vice President for Academic Affairs' office.
+- If the complaint is resolved, a written confirmation of resolution will be filed in the Vice President for Academic Affairs' Office.

 If the matter remains unresolved at the end of the meeting referred to in step two, informal level, the following procedures must be initiated:

-- The student will obtain a "Student Academic Grievance Form" from the Vice President for Academic This form will serve as the student's position paper and will be distributed to those indicated on the form.
+- The student will obtain a "Student Academic Grievance Form" from the Vice President for Academic Affairs.
+This form will serve as the student's position paper and will be distributed to those indicated on the form.
 The student may request, through the Dean for Student Affairs, the services of a faculty member (or another college community member) to serve as his/her Academic Grievance Advisor.
 No person outside the college community may serve this role.

 - The Vice President for Academic Affairs will request that the chairperson of the Academic Standards Committee appoint a five-person Academic Hearing Committee comprising the following: